-- Examine how you prepared
+- -Examine how you prepared

-- Ask yourself, "Were mistakes spread out or focused on one topic?"
+- -Ask yourself, "Were mistakes spread out or focused on one topic?"

-- Ask yourself, "Did I follow instructions or misinterpret questions?"
+- -Ask yourself, "Did I follow instructions or misinterpret questions?"

-- Compare errors with your notes
+- -Compare errors with your notes

-- Then, talk to your professor
+- -Then, talk to your professor

-Don't be the student who:
+Don't be the student who

-- Keeps studying the same way hoping to improve - Waits until the end of the semester to ask for help - Skips class to focus on other classes
+- -Keeps studying the same way hoping to improve - -Waits until the end of the semester to ask for help - -Skips class to focus on other classes - -Falls further behind waiting to find time to catch up

-- Falls further behind waiting to find time to catch up - Crams at the last minute - Doesn't do assignments because they are small or late - Panics and gives up
+- -Doesn't do assignments because they are small or - -Panics and gives up